cedadev/iso19139.gemini23/README.md

 Gemini 2.3 Metadata Profile

+## GeoNetwork versions to use with this plugin

+Use GeoNetwork 3.8.x or 3.10.x.
+A version for GeoNetwork 3.4 is also available- switch to the 3.4.x branch in this repository.

 ## Installing the plugin

-### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.8+.
-It's not supported in older versions so don't plug it into it!
+### Adding to an existing installation

+ * Download and extract https://github.com/AstunTechnology/geonetwork-pr4039-pr3569/blob/master/geonetwork_38x_310x_patches.zip and overwrite the `xslt` and `WEB_INF` folders with the ones from the zip file.
+ * Download or clone this repository, ensuring you choose the correct branch.
+Copy `src/main/plugin/iso19139.gemini23` to `INSTALL_DIR/geonetwork/WEB_INF/data/config/schema_plugins/iso19139.gemini23` in your installation and restart GeoNetwork
+ * Check that the schema is registered in GeoNetwork by visiting Admin Console -> Metadata and Templates -> Standards in GeoNetwork.
+If you do not see iso19139.gemini23 then it is not correctly deployed.
+Check your GeoNetwork log files for errors.

-### Adding the plugin to the source code
+### Adding the plugin to the source code prior to compiling GeoNetwork

 The best approach is to add the plugin as a submodule.
 Use https://github.com/geonetwork/core-geonetwork/blob/3.8.x/add-schema.sh for automatic deployment: